guisantagui/brainAgeShiftR/README.md

 baso_old_vs_young$stats
 ```
 ### Get the genes that are significantly contributing to the shift
-In some cases, the observed shifts in transcriptional age can be caused by a few number of genes that dominate.
-This function tests if that is the case by assessing if the weighted difference of expression is greater than what would be by chance.
-If the signal is diffuse, it be possible that none gene dominates and therefore, nothing is significant.
-This is the case in the example data.
-In this situation, the `alpha_gene` parameter can be set to a higher value, in order to get the genes sorted by their contribution to the age shift.
+In some cases, the observed shifts in transcriptional age are driven by a small number of dominant genes.
+The function `get_signGenes` tests whether any individual gene's weighted expression difference contributes more than expected by chance.
+However, in many biological scenarios, the signal is diffuse: no single gene dominates, but many contribute weakly and collectively.
+In such cases, no individual gene may reach statistical significance.
+This is what happens in the example dataset.
+If there's still interest in identifying and ranking genes by their relative contribution to the age shift (even if not statistically significant), the `alpha_gene` parameter can increased to return a sorted dataframe of genes based on their weighted contribution.
 ```r
 # Compute the genes that are contributing to the significant(s) age shift(s).
 baso_old_vs_young <- get_signGenes(baso_old_vs_young, alpha_comparisons = .05, alpha_genes = 0.1)